What about all of the various issues

 would be decided upon by those who have invested in it.

-but the ultimate decision would be theirs.
+but the ultimate decisions would be theirs.

-This would not be the case for everyday, or "lifestyle" issues
+This would not be the case for everyday, or "lifestyle" issues such as:

 When will we share meals together?

 Shall we call a meeting to discuss a special topic?

 How do we arrange for animal care?
 Childcare?

 What will we grow in the garden?

 What type of leisure activities would we like?

 How do we attend to each other's needs?